President of Sri Lanka: Residence

 In recent years from time to time Prime Minister's House, commonly referred to as Temple Trees, which has been the traditional residence of the prime minister since 1948, has been used by some presidents such as Kumaratunga and Mahinda Rajapaksa.
 Other presidents, such as Jayewardene and Sirisena, have refused to use the President's House, with the former preferring to stay at his personal residence in Braemar, and the latter at his former ministerial residence at Wijayarama Mawatha.

 Travel

 For ground travel, the president uses the presidential state car, which is an armored black Mercedes-Benz S-Class (S600) Pullman Guard.
 For Domestic air travel, helicopters from the No. 4 (VVIP/VIP) Helicopter Squadron of the Sri Lanka Air Force are used.
-For foreign travel, Special or Regular Flights of the Sri Lankan Airlines are used.
+For foreign travel, Special or Regular Flights of the SriLankan Airlines are used.
 During ceremonial occasions, ships and boats of the Sri Lanka Navy have been commissioned as the presidential yacht.